 But these stats rely on having an army of volunteers on the course reporting each shot played by every player.

 The Arccos 360 Tracking System is an ingenious method of bringing this type of data to the average golfer.

-When you’ve got all the sensors screwed into your grips, open up the app and pair each one, one-by-one.
+When you’ve got all the sensors screwed into your grips, open up the app and pair each one, one by one.

-Then when you get to the golf course, it’ll figure out what course you’re on, download the map and you start your round.
+Then when you get to the golf course, it’ll figure out what course you’re on, download the map, and you start your round.